 Set Blob Tier

 Set Blob Tier operation sets the access tier on a blob.
 The operation is allowed on a page blob in a premium storage account and on a block blob in a blob storage or general purpose v2 account.
-A premium page blob's tier (P1, P2, P3, P4, and so on) determines the allowed size, input/output operations per second (IOPS), and bandwidth of the blob.
-A block blob's tier determines the
+A premium page blob's tier (

 Archive storage type.
-This operation doesn't update the blob's ETag.
+This operation does not update the blob's ETag.
+Please note that

 Cold tier is currently in preview.